sergiodaviduo/ear-rhythm-training/README.md

 Install with "npm install".

-Then, run "npm run js" to package JS changes made in /src, and to bundle JS make live changes to JS app.
+Then, run "npm run js" to package JS modules and files in /src into one "app.js", and to bundle JS & make live changes to JS app.

 Finally, start web server with "npm start".